all-hw/ci-demo/README.md

       run: echo "${{ steps.task.outputs.result-code }}"
 ```

-Firmware upload done by [All-Hardware GitHub Actions](https://github.com/all-hw/uart-task) and you can easily integrate it into your own CI workflow.
+Firmware upload is done by [All-Hardware GitHub Actions](https://github.com/all-hw/uart-task).
+You can easily integrate this into your own CI workflow.

 ## Flash MCU with REST API